 Repeat this exercise ten to fifteen times for each set, and perform up to three sets every day.

 Leg muscle injuries are extremely painful and damaging to the individual.
-Each injury to the quadriceps carries a strong chance that it will result in an extended period of inactivity furing the recovery process, resulting in a loss of progress for athletes.
-However, with proper warm up stretches, a proper diet, and mindful practices, this injury is extremely easy to prevent.
+Each injury to the quadriceps carries a strong chance that it will result in an extended period of inactivity during the recovery process, resulting in a loss of progress for athletes.
+However, with proper warm-up stretches, a proper diet, and mindful practices, this injury is extremely easy to prevent.